“No one gets over anything.” Jim Harrison

 Sacha’s first move was to launch a rosé called Whispering Angel.
 It is a négociant [nay-goh-SYAHN] wine produced by purchasing grapes from multiple vineyards.
 Whereas production at an estate is limited by the surface area of vines, a négociant may increase supply by buying more grapes from other vineyards.

 What mild irony comes calling when one recalls that Alexis Lichine urged French vineyards in Burgundy, Alsace and Beaujolais to produce estate-bottled wines by not selling their grapes to négociants.

-The rage for French rosés is manifest in 55% sales growth for two consecutive years, with more than 800,000 cases from the Provence appellations.
-Wildly poured in South Beach, New York City, and in the Hamptons, Sacha Lichine’s wines represent 20% of all Provence rosés sold, and 25% of their value.
-Anthony Bourdain quips that rosé is “Hampton’s Juice.”
+The rage for French rosés is manifest in a 55% sales growth in two consecutive years, with more than 800,000 cases from the Provence appellations.
+Wildly poured (pre-COVID) in South Beach, New York City, and in the Hamptons, Sacha Lichine’s wines represent 20% of all Provence rosés sold, and 25% of their value.
+Anthony Bourdain loved to quip that rosé is “Hampton’s Juice.”

 Whispering Angel: Pale Rosé